psychemedia/sin-eater-resources/src/_through_1880s.md

 ```{index} single: Rhys, John ; editor, Tours in Wales, 1883
 ```
 (TIWPN:1883)=
-## Peannant's *Tours in Wales*, Edited by John Rhys, 1883
+## Pennant's *Tours in Wales*, Edited by John Rhys, 1883

-We have already brifly alluded to the work of John Rhys, the original Jesus Professor of Celtic at the University of Oxford and a founding Fellow of The British Academy; his name is memorialised by the [Sir John Rhys Memorial Lectures](https://www.thebritishacademy.ac.uk/events/lectures/listings/sir-john-rhys-memorial-lectures/), first delivered in 1925, which are still predsented to this day, by way of his two volume work *"Celtic Folklore: Welsh and Manx"* in 1901.
+We have already brifly alluded to the work of John Rhys, the original Jesus Professor of Celtic at the University of Oxford and a founding Fellow of The British Academy; his name is memorialised by the [Sir John Rhys Memorial Lectures](https://www.thebritishacademy.ac.uk/events/lectures/listings/sir-john-rhys-memorial-lectures/), first delivered in 1925, which are still presented to this day, by way of his two volume work *"Celtic Folklore: Welsh and Manx"* in 1901.

 ```{admonition} Sir John Rhys
 :class: seealso dropdown